Can your IT company provide predictable results?

 Why do they think it’s normal?
 Because they’ve never experienced it any other way.
 And that’s largely the fault of people in our industry – the IT industry – who themselves think that’s normal.
 Most small business IT people and IT providers get it dead wrong.

-- they are probably an IT project shop, and are trying to make extra money by being a Managed Services Provider,
+- They’re probably an IT project shop and are trying to make extra money by being a Managed Services Provider,

-- they are focused on fixing what’s broken and have no concrete, on-going plan to prevent things from breaking in the future.
+- They’re focused on fixing what’s broken and have no concrete, ongoing plan to prevent things from breaking in the future.

 Almost any MSP will tell you:

-- they’re proactive – but then can’t explain, in detail, what they are going to do to be actually proactive,
+- They’re proactive, but then can’t explain in detail what they’re going to do to be actually proactive,

-- they are quick at resolving issues – but then can’t provide any real metrics showing that, and anyway, wouldn’t you rather not have the issue in the first place?
+- They’re quick at resolving issues, but then can’t provide any real metrics showing that, and anyway, wouldn’t you rather not have the issue in the first place?

-A last truth: there are a lot of “fake” MSPs out there.
+There are a lot of “fake” MSPs out there.
 A “real” MSP has a proven, concrete approach to do one thing: deliver predictable, positive results for your business using technology.
-In my next post I’ll talk about how Brightworks Group does that.
-If you just can’t wait to find out, call us at (317) 983-5000 and we’ll get together and talk.